 R&P supports international retailers and brands on regulatory matters for sales of food and non-food products in the Chinese market.
 Our team focuses on compliance in licensing, regulatory standards and advertisement; provides trainings; and represents clients to respond to investigations and negotiate with government authorities.
 Contact [email protected] for more information on how we could support your business.

 Foreign companies may be surprised to know that China is extremely protective of its consumers, with laws that set a very high bar and therefore regularly cause problems to even the most compliant retailers selling their consumer goods in China.
-One of the areas that many both foreign and Chinese companies often fall foul with, is advertisement.
+One of the areas that many companies, both foreign and Chinese, often fall foul of, is advertisement.
 In this article, we briefly review:

 - The legal framework that is challenging good-faith operators;

 - The consequences of incompliance;

 - Steps that operators can take to protect themselves.

 The legal framework that establishes what can(not) be used in advertisement comprises mainly of the PRC Advertisement Law and the PRC Unfair Competition Law, though it involves a myriad of specific rules and guidelines as well.
 For an operator that in good faith tries to sell its products in the Chinese market, the key principles are: